mrunal-bagal/PRODIGY_FSD_04/README.md

-# PRODIGY_FSD_05
+# PRODIGY_FSD_04
-"Building a Chat App"
+"Building a Chat Ap"

-# Task-05: Social Media Platform

-Developed a real-time chat application using WebSocket technology to enable instant messaging between users.
-Users should be able to create accounts, join chat rooms or initiate private conversations, and exchange text messages in real-time.
+This project is a real-time chat application built using WebSocket technology, allowing users to instantly exchange messages in public chat rooms or private one-on-one conversations.

-Optional Features: Chat history, Notifications, user presence indicators, and multimedia file sharing capabilities to enhance the chat experience
+The main goal is to provide a smooth and engaging chat experience with features such as user account creation, chat room participation, and real-time message delivery.

+🚀 Key Features
+🔐 User Authentication: Users can create accounts and securely log in.
+💬 Public Chat Rooms: Users can join chat rooms and communicate in real time.
+📩 Private Messaging: One-on-one chat between users with end-to-end messaging.
+⚡ WebSocket Integration: For low-latency, bi-directional communication.

+🌟 Optional Features
+🕓 Chat History: Messages are saved and can be accessed anytime.
+🔔 Notifications: Users are notified of new messages or mentions.
+🟢 User Presence Indicators: See who is online, typing, or idle.
+📷 Multimedia Support: Send images, videos, and files during chats.

 ![Project Screenshot](images/ChatApp3.png)

-## Technologies Used
+🛠️ Technologies Used

-- Frontend: ReactJS / HTML / CSS / JS
+Frontend: HTML, CSS, JavaScript (or React/Vue, if applicable)
-- Backend: Node.js / Express / MongoDB
+Backend: Node.js with Express
-- WebSocket for real-time interactions
+Real-Time Communication: WebSocket (ws / Socket.IO)
+Database: MySQL